Fusion-Data-Platform/fdp/README.rst

   * Eliminate the need to learn data access protocols - especially helpful for short-term students and visiting collaborators

-* Boost data usage and maximize return-on-investment
+* Boost data usage and increase the scientific return-on-investment

   * Obtaining data is expensive - let's make the most of it